 Can I use PayPal to send money overseas?

 Yes, PayPal can also be used to send international money transfers.
-However, as the transfer fee PayPal charges is calculated as a percentage of your total transaction amount, it is better suited when you are only sending small amounts.
+However, PayPal charges a transfer fee that’s a percentage of your total transaction amount, making it better suited for smaller amounts only.